Introduction to Startups

 In my first piece, I went over the very basics of venture capital.
-To recap, venture capital is a form of private equity in which investors provide (generally) early-stage companies capital or financing in exchange for equity in companies they believe have long-term growth potential.
+To recap, venture capital is a form of private equity in which investors provide (generally) early-stage startup companies capital or financing in exchange for equity in companies they believe have long-term growth potential.
 In my second piece, I outlined the mechanics and structure of venture capital funds, the legal entities and their relationship to each other, and the pros and cons of venture capital versus equity crowdfunding.
 In this piece, I’ll go over the stages of a startup’s lifecycle, what that stage entails, and more.

 The Four Startup Stages